 Dreadful darkness lurked among the leafless trees and the moonlit shadows that tangled over the snow.
 The oppression weighed heavy on her mind.
 No doubt this darkness had caused the rift.
 Most people would have paid it no attention, if they perceived it at all, but she wasn’t most people.
 She sensed it for what it was and could pass through an opening in the stream of time.
 She wished she would have recognized it earlier and not allowed it to pull her through.

 A twig snapped.
-Chatterings of a foul language spread through the calm, winter air.
+Chatterings of a foul language spread through the frigid air.

 “Strengthen me with the Light,” Milena whispered.
 She had no weapons.
 A small pile of rocks poked through the snow at the base of a tree.
 “Those will have to do.”

-Milena remembered the ancient word for an ancient terror.
-Better known in modern myth as a goblin or orc.
-In her rapid train of thoughts, she wondered if this evil was on the way to the Misty Valley.
+In her rapid train of thoughts, she wondered if this evil was on its way to the Misty Valley.
 Ethan had mentioned no goblins among the combatants there.
 Maybe that was to be decided here at this time, maybe it always had.
 Maybe this had nothing to do with that at all.
 No matter.